leahk-01/Fall-Assignment--Dunder-Mifflin/README.md

-work is on matser branch
+work is on master branch